Education in Kenya: Factors affecting education in Kenya

 In 2003 the Kenyan government promised free primary education to its citizens.
 In the early 70s primary school fees were abolished but in the mid 80s cost-sharing measures between the government and its citizens led to the re-introduction of minor fee charges by primary schools.
 As the trend continued with schools requiring parents to pay fees such as PTA, harambee, textbooks, uniforms, caution fees, exam fees and extracurricular activity fees, most parents became overburdened and unable to raise such fees.
 Those who could not afford the money to pay for their children's school fees often had their children drop out of school.
 Many children were also forced to drop out of school when teachers would not allow them to take exams.
 To pressurize parents to pay fees, schools often sent children home during the final exams.

 The growth of Kenya's education sector has exceeded expectations.
 After the first university was established in 1970, six other public universities and 23 private universities have been established.
 Although Kenya has its own universities, some parents prefer to send their children to universities outside the country.
 This is largely because Kenyan public universities are not as flexible with admission requirements as some foreign universities.
 Another factor that has been pointed out is that youth with disabilities are facing major obstacles to progress in higher education, and measures as affirmative action or measures tailored to the needs of particular profiles of students could play a relevant role in this.

+Overall, the major challenges the Kenya education sector faces includes infrastructure gaps in rural areas, lack of teacher training, cost of learning materials, overcrowded classrooms especially Nairobi and Mombasa, and limited access to technology in remote areas.